This article originally appeared on VICE UK.

 Brunna is a 27-year-old cleaner from Cuiabá in Brazil, who's been living as an illegal immigrant in south London for the last four years.
 She came to England alone, with no knowledge of the controversy that immigration engenders here.
 She viewed England as a liberal, welcoming country that seemed a good option to start a new life in.

 Brazilian nationals represent the fifth largest group of illegal immigrants in the UK, with up to 2,000 being deported each year.
-Despite their large numbers, they rarely receive much media attention, with the press tending to focus instead on immigration from Eastern Europe, Africa and majority Muslim countries.
-Perhaps this is because Brazilians don't tend to fit within the narrative of illegal immigrants desperately cramming themselves into the back of lorries to gain entry to the UK.
-Most simply book a flight to England and then overstay their Visas.
+Despite their large numbers, they rarely receive much media attention, with the press tending to focus instead on immigration from Eastern Europe, Africa, and majority Muslim countries.
+Perhaps this is because Brazilians don't tend to fit within the narrative of illegal immigrants desperately cramming themselves into the back of trucks to gain entry to the UK.
+Most simply book a flight to England and then overstay their visas.

 Without illegal immigrants, most British tabloids would struggle to fill their pages.
-They're constantly demonised, blamed for everything from crime to terrorism.
-I wanted to know what it's like to be part of such a stigmatised group, and also what the realities of having to spend your life below the radar are, so I met up with Brunna for a chat about her life.
+They're constantly demonized, blamed for everything from crime to terrorism.
+I wanted to know what it's like to be part of such a stigmatized group, and also what the realities of having to spend your life below the radar are, so I met up with Brunna to chat with her about her life.

 VICE: What made you want to start a new life in another country?

 Brunna: Brazil isn't safe.
 The streets are full of danger, and even the schools are dangerous.
 Some of the kids are very bad.
 Their families haven't taught them right from wrong or given them any rules to follow.
 There's a lot of theft and robberies, and also lots of drugs going around at the schools.
 The wages are also low in Brazil.
 It isn't a country in which it's easy to earn money.

 What made you choose the UK as a location to move to?

 It's a good country.
 The people are nice, and I like the cold weather.
 It was easy to get into as well.